Skip to main content

-What the 2026 HIPAA Security Rule update means for a solo dental practice
+What the proposed HIPAA Security Rule update means for a solo dental practice

-Solo and small dental practices face specific HIPAA compliance challenges — legacy imaging software, shared workstations, and minimal IT support.
-Here is what the proposed 2026 rule changes for you.
+Small dental practices face specific HIPAA challenges: legacy imaging software, shared workstations, and minimal IT support.
+What the proposed Security Rule update would change.

 Dental practices are covered entities under HIPAA.
 If your practice submits insurance claims electronically — which virtually every practice does — you fall under the Security Rule and its requirements for protecting electronic protected health information (ePHI).

-The proposed 2026 Security Rule update (NPRM, 90 Fed.
+The U.S. Department of Health and Human Services (HHS) has proposed an update to the HIPAA Security Rule — a Notice of Proposed Rulemaking, or NPRM (90 Fed.
 Reg.
-898) would change several things that hit dental practices particularly hard.
+898).
+It is still a proposal, not yet law, and is not expected before 2027.
+But it would change several things that hit dental practices particularly hard.
 This article covers the specific impact on a solo or small dental practice — not the theoretical hospital version.

 What a solo dental practice's ePHI landscape actually looks like

-Before getting to the rule changes, it helps to map what most small dental practices actually have:
+Before getting to the rule changes, it helps to map what many small dental practices actually have:

-The six most impactful 2026 changes for dental practices
+The six most impactful proposed changes for dental practices

 1. Annual risk analysis, mandatory

 The existing rule requires risk analysis but does not specify a frequency.
-The 2026 NPRM would make it explicitly annual.
+The NPRM proposes to make it explicitly annual.

-Most dental practices have never done a formal risk analysis, or did one when they opened and never updated it.
-The proposed change formalizes what OCR already expects.
+Many dental practices have never done a formal risk analysis, or did one when they opened and never updated it.
+The proposed change formalizes what the Office for Civil Rights (OCR) already expects.

 Your action: Complete a current-year risk analysis covering all the systems above — not just the EHR.
 Dental imaging systems are in scope.
 Remote access is in scope.